Points On License: Driving Licence Points And DVLA Check Help

 - Share the code and your licence number with the requesting party

-How Many Points Can You Have On Your License UK?
+How Many Points Can You Have On Your Licence UK?

-For most drivers, the legal maximum before automatic disqualification is triggered is 12 points accumulated within a three-year period.
-Reaching this threshold under the totting up process results in a minimum six-month driving ban unless exceptional circumstances apply.
+For most drivers, the legal maximum before automatic disqualification is 12 points accumulated within a three-year period.
+Reaching this threshold under the totting up process results in a minimum six-month ban unless exceptional hardship is successfully argued.

 The rules are significantly stricter for new drivers.

-Under the New Drivers Act 1995, any driver who accumulates 6 or more points within the first two years of passing their driving test will have their licence automatically revoked.
+Under the New Drivers Act 1995, any driver who accumulates 6 or more points within the first two years of passing their test will have their licence automatically revoked.
 This is not a ban.
-Revocation means the licence is cancelled entirely, and the driver must reapply for a provisional licence and pass both the theory and practical tests again from scratch.
+Revocation cancels the licence entirely.
+The driver must reapply for a provisional licence and pass both the theory and practical tests again from scratch.

 Points Thresholds By Driver Category